Temporary high balances

 - Marriage or civil partnership.

-- Divorce or dissolution of their civil partnership.
+- Divorce or dissolution of a civil partnership.

 - Benefits payable on retirement.